 As their production speed increased, BAE wanted to equip line workers with augmented reality glasses to reduce training periods.
 They sourced HoloLens smart glasses from Microsoft and utilized PTC’s Vuforia Studio, a software that translates CAD and IoT data into training and instructional AR experiences.
-PTC designed the software to offer correct modelling of battery assembly instructions on a step-by-step, color-coded basis to maximize efficiency and minimize errors.
+PTC designed the software to offer correct modeling of battery assembly instructions on a step-by-step, color-coded basis to maximize efficiency and minimize errors.

 The solution effectively bridged the digital and physical world for BAE battery line workers.
 It projects in virtual reality a 3D model of the right battery components with real-time instructions and drag-and-drop functionality to help workers assemble complex products without sacrificing quality.

 BAE Systems’ adoption of AR is one of the most illustrious examples of digitization in manufacturing, with some impressive results: the company managed to reduce assembly time by 50% and training time by over 40%.
 Microsoft was retained for hardware and digital infrastructure and PTC provided the software solution and ongoing support to help scale operations.

 Unifying B2C and B2B sales with one platform

 Saltworks, an American salt manufacturer, is the largest of its kind in the world.
-They import and supply gourmet and artisan salts to the food and beverage industry as well as the health and beauty industry.
+They import and supply gourmet and artisan salts to the B2B beverage and food industry as well as the health and beauty industry.
 Their products are imported from over 14 countries and processed for wholesale, bulk, and retail markets.

 In order to manage their pricing schemes, catalogs, and rich content, Saltworks invested heavily in costly add-ons to their legacy eCommerce platform.
 What they needed was the functionality to cater to their B2C channel while simultaneously offering a tailored B2B experience that differentiated them in a competitive market.

 As they looked to improve their B2B capabilities, they considered eCommerce for FMCG applications.
 Saltworks considered platforms such as BigCommerce, WooCommerce, and Magento 2.
-Upon investigating OroCommerce, Saltworks realized they could meet over 80% of RFP requirements right out of the box.
+Upon investigating OroCommerce, Saltworks realized they could meet over 80% of RFP requirements and use cases right out of the box.
 A new platform and website later, the Saltworks store went live.